drbenmorgan/FalaiseArt/README.md

 $ source <productbasedir>/setups
 $ setup art v2_11_03 -q e17:debug
 $ setup cetbuildtools v7_04_00
+$ setup ninja v1_8_2
 ```

 Art is setup as before, the additional `setup` adding the FNAL buildtools for compiling
-UPS based code.
-There is nothing special going on here apart from the oddities of the UPS
+UPS based code, and the `ninja` build tools.
+There is nothing special going on here apart
-based install tree and environment setup.
+from the oddities of the UPS based install tree and environment setup.
+Ninja is used to
+speed up the build over the default `make` system, especially when using a CVMFS
+install of Art.

 Just like Falaise, you should create a build directory for development and then run `cmake`,
 pointing it to the source directory, e.g.